breadboard-ai/breadboard/packages/website/src/docs/editor.md

 ## Editing a graph

-There are the six edit operations that we can perform on the graph:
+Here are all the edit operations that we can perform on the graph:

 - `addnode` -- add a new node to the graph